Pull Request Cycle Time Calculator

 Worked Examples:

-Four merged PRs have cycle times of 9.5, 12.0, 24.0, and 49.3 hours with a 24 hour target.
-The average is about 23.7 hours, which looks barely inside target, but the P85 lands well above 24 hours because the slowest PR stretches the tail.
-In a retrospective, that is a better prompt than celebrating the mean.
-The team should inspect the slow PR's pickup wait, approval time, and merge tail before changing the target.
+A checkout service export has four merged PRs with cycle times of 9.5, 12.0, 24.0, and 49.3 hours against a 24 hour Cycle target.
+Average cycle time is about 23.7 hours, but P85 is above target because the slowest PR stretches the tail.
+The useful follow-up is not the average alone; inspect the slow PR's Pickup wait, Review note, and stage mix.

 FAQ: